SardiusMedia/serverless-ReqRes/README.md

 fulfill the lamba function with an JS Thrown Error or Object;

-if Thrown Error is past lambda will be called back with json body
+if Thrown Error is past serverless will be called back with json body

 ```javascript
 {stack:"String of Stack trace", message:"error message"}